stove-labs/granary/docs/api-config.md

 ## granary.json

 The file below is an up-to-date version of the default `granary.json` configuration file.
 Beware that it contains all the different options that are also used internally for Granary.
-You can see the most often used configuration options explained in the section below.

 > ⚠️ Currently the default config is over-bloated, this will likely change when we hit `alpha`.